-- 1) Fill out the online materials submission form with a description or storyboard of what your video will showcase.
-Include in the comments section how long the video will run. - 2) Once you have received approval from the CRO, proceed with the filming of your video. - 3) Video editing will be considered to have a fair market value of zero.
+- 1) Send the final video script to the CRO for approval. - 2) Once you have received approval from the CRO, proceed with the filming of your video. - 3) Video editing will be considered to have a fair market value of zero.
 However, value may be assessed against your campaign budget if a professional editing service is hired.
 Please consult the CRO if you have any questions. - 4) Upon completing the video, please submit to the CRO in its finished form for final approval.

-Candidates are permitted to post videos on YouTube, your campaign website, or on your Facebook page.
+Candidates are permitted to post videos on YouTube, your campaign website, Instagram, TikTok or on your Facebook page.
 Please inform the CRO of any other platform you might wish to use, these will be evaluated on a case-by-case basis and made available for all candidates or sides.